 Immerse yourself in the sights and sounds of Stewart Island with this walk to Ackers Point which will provide you with an unforgettable insight into the diversity and beauty of this island sanctuary.

-After tendering to Golden Bay Wharf, you are met and transferred to the tiny settlement of Halfmoon Bay.
 Your guided walk includes a visit to Ackers Point lighthouse and to Ackers Cottage, Stewart Island's oldest cottage and hand made by an early American settler who married a local Maori women.
 Throughout your walk you will be told about Stewarts Island's unique cultural and natural heritage with particular reference to the diverse plant and bird life.
 The coastal views are superb while it's likely you will see muttonbirds or sooty shearwaters returning to their nesting sites

-Your tour concludes at Golden Bay Wharf where you will take the tender back to the ship.
+Afterwards, return to the pier where you will take the tender back to the ship.

 Please note: This tour requires extensive amount of walking, approximately 1.5 hours in duration.
 This tour is not recommended for guests with limited mobility or those who utilise a wheelchair.
-We recommend bringing a warm, waterproof jacket sunglasses and wearing sturdy, comfortable walking shoes.
+We recommend bringing a warm, waterproof jacket, sunglasses and wearing sturdy, comfortable walking shoes.
 Participation is limited.
 Wildlife cannot be guaranteed.